Preparing your Workforce for Vaccine Requirements

 The COVID-19 pandemic has exposed deep vulnerabilities in our nation’s public health infrastructure.
 We’ve lost lives, intensified inequities and eroded years of progress across our economy.
 Getting back to our lives—back to seeing our loved ones, back to school and back to business—requires that we turn the tide against COVID-19 and create a stronger, healthier future for all of us.
-Vaccines, highly effective and safe, offer hope and protection that can help our country and our economy safely reopen.
-But vaccines alone won’t protect us.
-We must encourage a large majority of the public to get vaccinated, continue to wear masks as needed/as required and maintain distance to stop the spread, reduce health inequities, and strengthen our public health infrastructure so we can be better prepared for the future.
+Vaccines, highly effective and safe, offer hope and protection that can help our country and our economy rebuild and recover.

 This Quick Start Guide provides employers with recommended actions, key policy considerations and tools you can use to:

 Educate employees, workers and other stakeholders about the importance, efficacy and safety of COVID-19 vaccination, and encourage them to get vaccinated.

 Accelerate the distribution of COVID-19 vaccines and vaccination efforts in the communities you serve, and engage with local public health departments to support vaccination efforts.